 INFRA Insulation started selling an accordion-style product in the 1950s, which people could easily install with a staple gun.
 Pictures of women installing the radiant barrier in their homes were used in newspaper ads.
 By the early 1960s, people had installed millions of square feet of this insulation in various structures.

 Unfortunately, a negative ruling from the Federal Trade Commission (FTC) against Infra Insulation Inc. and the sudden death of Schwartz in the early 1960s led to the complete removal of INFRA Insulation radiant barrier from the market by 1965, resulting in the closure of the business.

-Radiant barrier has been in use by NASA since the Gemini and Apollo missions.
-The insulation was the prime element of the environment control system that allowed Apollo astronauts to work inside the Command Module in shirt sleeves, rather than in bulky space suits.
-Since the Gemini and Apollo missions, the radiant barrier has been used on virtually all spacecraft, including unmanned missions where instruments required thermal protection.
+NASA has been using radiant barrier technology since the Gemini and Apollo missions.
+This insulation played a crucial role in the environment control system, enabling Apollo astronauts to work comfortably inside the Command Module wearing short sleeves instead of bulky space suits.
+After the Gemini and Apollo missions, radiant barrier technology became a standard feature on almost all spacecraft, even on unmanned missions where instruments needed thermal protection.

 While there is no official NASA radiant barrier, the products today are similar and even better than those used by the aeronautical program.

 After Infra Insulation, Inc. closed down, several companies started creating their own reflective insulation products.
 These came in different forms, including bubble layers, single-sided aluminum Kraft paper-backed barriers, aluminum-faced fiberglass, and even aluminum-faced cardboard products.
 However, the radiant barrier industry faced challenges because of established corporate interests in traditional mass insulation like fiberglass, cellulose, and rock wool.